-In April 2021 and April 2020, the Organization received a Small Business Administration (SBA) Paycheck Protection Program (PPP) loan under the CARES act in the amount of \$98,917 and \$98,000, respectively.
-The loans were accounted for as conditional grants and available to fund eligible payroll and related costs, utilities and rent.
-The Organization met the conditions as of its year-ended December 31, 2021 and December 31, 2020 in order to earn the revenue in accordance with GAAP and as the related income was recorded in contribution and grant income in the accompanying financial statements.
-Both loans have been officially forgiven by the SBA.
+In April 2021, the Organization received a Small Business Administration (SBA) Paycheck Protection Program (PPP) loan under the CARES act in the amount of \$98,917.
+The loan was accounted for as conditional grants and available to fund eligible payroll and related costs, utilities and rent.
+The Organization met the conditions as of its year-ended December 31, 2021 in order to earn the revenue in accordance with GAAP and as such the related income was recorded in contribution and grant income in the accompanying financial statements.